 The third warning includes a direct message from the CM or a moderator and the user will receive permanent ban from Hashnode, and the comment/reply/post/ or any other form of contribution present online will be removed immediately.
 In case of a live event, the moderator reserves the right to deny access to the venue and/or make the person in question leave the premises and ban them from attending any future Hashnode events.

-In case of severe violations we reserve the right to suspend offender's account immediately without any prior warning and in case of live events make the person leave the premises!
+In case of severe violations, we reserve the right to suspend the offender's account immediately without any prior warning, and in case of live events make the person leave the premises!

 - Treat everyone with respect and kindness.